Ross Hauser, MD; Danielle R. Steilen-Matias, MMS, PA-C.

 Knee Replacement – How old is too young?
 Is it 55?

-“In the short-term follow-up the relatively young age of 55 years or less was associated with a higher risk of revision, especially for aseptic failure (infection).
-The underlying mechanisms require further investigation, but current knowledge indicates that in patients who are less than 55 years old, total knee replacement should only be used in selected cases when there are no other satisfactory means of giving relief from pain and dysfunction.”19
+“In the short-term follow-up, the relatively young age of 55 years or less was associated with a higher risk of revision, especially for aseptic failure (infection).
+The underlying mechanisms require further investigation, but current knowledge indicates that in patients who are less than 55 years old, total knee replacement should only be used in selected cases when there are no other satisfactory means of giving relief from pain and dysfunction.”(21)

-You may be at high risk for these 22 different risks associated with total knee replacement
+Researchers writing in the journal Clinical Orthopaedics and Related Research say you may be at high risk for these 22 different risks associated with total knee replacement

 The 22 complications and adverse events include: